lordgift/playing-with-design-tokens/README.md

 }
 ```

+On Xcode 16, you can omit this extension by use XCAssets ability.
+_File Inspector > Asset Catalog > Asset Symbols > Extension On_

 ---

 For further customization, if you need to advance customize for support as you wish.
 You have to implement javascript following with [docs](https://amzn.github.io/style-dictionary/#/formats?id=custom-format-with-output-references).